Dark Teal Green

 Free-blown means glass-forming by blowing and manipulating by hand and tools without the aid of a mold to shape the bottle.
 A free-blown bottle has no mold seams or other mold-induced markings.

-Our museum example represents a type of jar produced in the Pittsburgh District which typically comprises Louisville, Cincinnati, and Pittsburgh geographic areas.
+Our museum example represents a type of utility jar produced in the Pittsburgh District which typically comprises Louisville, Cincinnati, and Pittsburgh geographic areas.
 It was probably made somewhere between 1850 and the early 1860s.

 This example was actually blown using a half mold form, probably wooden, to create the shape.
 The blown jar was turned in the half mold which often left horizontal scratches.
 The jar has an open pontil scar and an applied groove ring that allowed sealing with wax and a tin lid.